The Definitive Guide to Client Portals for MSPs

 What makes a good customer portal?

-Every company will have its own preferences for the features it needs in a customer portal and what will best suit the needs of its clients.
+Every company will have its own preferences for the client portal features it needs and what will best suit the needs of its clients.
 Here are just a few examples of the types of features that make for a good customer portal.

 - Support: A high-quality customer portal should have opportunities for 24/7 support, including live chat with representatives, support forums and/or knowledge bases with answers to common questions and issues.